SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/sophos_threat_analysis_center.md

 3. Scroll down and click **Data Lake uploads**
 4. Toggle the switch to enable **Upload to the Data Lake**
 5. **(OPTIONAL)** - if you want to exclude any devices, select them from the available list and move them to the excluded list

-Log on your Sophos Interface and follow [this guide](https://community.sophos.com/intercept-x-endpoint/f/recommended-reads/130364/getting-started-with-sophos-xdr-data-lake-hydration).

 ## Create the intake